 - seeded and finely diced jalapenos

 - With a sharp knife, slice eggs in half lengthwise.
-Carefully remove yolks and add yolks to a medium bowl.
+Remove the yolks and add them to a medium bowl.
 Lay egg halves open side up in an egg serving tray or platter.
-Place egg halves in the fridge to stay cold while you prepare the filling

-- Crumble yolks in bowl.
-Add Price's Original Pimiento Cheese Spread, mayonnaise, Greek yogurt, paprika, salt and pepper and stir to combine.
+- Crumble the egg yolks in a bowl.
+Add pimiento cheese, mayonnaise, Greek yogurt, paprika, salt, and pepper and stir to fully combine.
 Taste, and adjust seasonings if necessary.
-Make sure all ingredients are well combined

 - Remove the tray with egg halves from the fridge, and lay on a flat surface.
 Squeezing the piping bag from just above the fill line, fill each egg half with filling.